Guide · updated July 2026

 What is the best review management software for a small business?

 For most single- and few-location businesses, the choice comes down to transparent pricing and whether AI review replies are included.
-Reputably includes AI auto-replies at $99/month with no contract; NiceJob is a solid budget pick from $75/month (AI replies on its $125 Pro tier); Birdeye and Podium are stronger for enterprise multi-location needs but are quote-priced with annual contracts.
+Reputably includes AI auto-replies at $99/month with no contract; NiceJob is a solid budget pick with AI replies on a higher tier; Birdeye and Podium are stronger for enterprise multi-location needs but are quote-priced with annual contracts.

 How much does review management software cost?